Break the Bank (1945 game show): Broadcast history

 Sponsored by Vicks, the series began on Mutual Radio on October 20, 1945, heard Saturdays until April 13, 1946.
 Initially, it featured different hosts each week, including John Reed King and Johnny Olson.
 Bert Parks became the full-time host in 1946.
 The questions were written by Joseph Nathan Kane, the author of Famous First Facts, who hand-delivered the sealed envelopes to the radio studio.
 Jack Rubin directed for producers Walt Framer and Ed Wolf.

 With Vitalis Hair Tonic as the sponsor, the series returned Friday, July 5, 1946, on ABC Radio for a run until September 23, 1949.
 Bud Collyer and Bob Shepherd were the announcers, and Peter Van Steeden provided the music.

 On October 5, 1949, the radio series moved to the NBC Radio Network, continuing until September 13, 1950.
 The radio broadcast was heard weekdays on NBC in 1950-51 and moved back to ABC weekdays for 1951–53.
 With Miles Laboratories as the sponsor, the radio show moved back to weekdays on NBC for 1953–55, overlapping with a weekday radio series on Mutual during 1954–55.

 1948 television

-On October 22, 1948, a televised version started broadcast on ABC television.
-The co-existing radio and television broadcasts were co-hosted by Bert Parks and Bud Collyer.
+On October 22, 1948, a televised version started broadcasting on ABC as a simulcast of the radio program.
+An announcement of the premiere TV episode said that the program would be unchanged from the radio version except for some staging modifications.
+Bert Parks was the host, and Marshall Diskin was the director.
+The co-existing radio and television broadcasts were co-hosted by Parks and Collyer.
 That same year, Radio Mirror called Break the Bank "the highest-paying quiz program in the world".